Tannerpalin/fileServer/README.md

 ### `fileRun` Usage

 ## Examples
 A working example of executables can be found in the `finkelServer` folder.
-Use `localhost` of `127.0.0.1` for the machine name in the command line of your client applications if the server and client are running on the same machine.
+Use `localhost` or `127.0.0.1` for the machine name in the command line of your client applications if the server and client are running on the same machine.